-As Spring Break approaches, many of us will be heading to the airport to embark on a relaxing trip in an exotic location.
+As spring break approaches, some people will be heading to the airport to embark on a relaxing trip in an exotic location.
 While traveling by air does allow more time to spend at your destination, it can take a toll on your body.

-“In theory, Spring Break should be a rejuvenating break from the hustle and bustle of everyday life,” says Kelli M. Ward, DO, an AOA board-certified family physician and Director of Medical Education at the Kingman Regional Medical Center in Kingman, Ariz.
+“In theory, spring break should be a rejuvenating break from the hustle and bustle of everyday life,” says Kelli M. Ward, DO, an AOA board-certified family physician in Kingman, Arizona.
 “However, I see many patients who come back from trips with a cold or flu.”

 Dr. Ward shares five tips for staying healthy while traveling by airplane: